HOW TO WOO A WOMAN

 Ready to get fit?
 Shahar offers these tips for getting started.

 · Talk with your doctor.
 People with heart problems might need a stress test, while those with hypertension should make sure their blood pressure is stable.
 If you have retinal problems, ask your eye doctor if you should avoid certain exercises that increase pressure on the retina, Shahar says.
-If you have orthopaedic problems, such as knee pain, back problems, or foot issues, an exercise physiologist can teach you appropriate exercises, including using a stationary recumbent bike.
+If you have orthopedic problems, such as knee pain, back problems, or foot issues, an exercise physiologist can teach you appropriate exercises, including using a stationary recumbent bike.

 · Check your blood sugar before and after exercise.
 "No. 1: It's a motivation tool.
 When you exercise and see your blood glucose improve, you'll probably do more because it's going in the right direction," Shahar says.
 In time, your doctor might be able to reduce your insulin or oral diabetes medication.
 But you should also be checking to make sure your blood sugar isn't too high or too low.